ChristopherLemon/MatrixViewer/README.md

-# MatrixViewer
+# MatrixViewer`
 Large and complicated matrices can be challenging to understand and visualize.
 Utilising Jupyter Notebooks, DataShader, HoloViews, and
 Bokeh, the size of Matrix that can be viewed in MatrixViewer is only really limited by the amount of memory available.
 Plots are dynamically updated when zooming in on features, and properties of the data are dynamically aggregated allowing for quick detection of features such as extreme values and strong connections.
+If installed, the matrices can be solved and analyzed using the python interfaces to a variey of external solvers such as PETSc (for Linear system solvers), SLEPc (for eigenvalue analysis), or AMGX (for gpu solvers).

 <p>
 <img src="https://github.com/ChristopherLemon/MatrixViewer/blob/master/Wiki/MatrixPlot.jpg" width="45%" title="Large Matrix Visualization">